NSaitoNmiri/tecs-helloworld/README.md

 tecs-helloworld
 ===============

-an experimental sample with TECS(TOPPERS Embedded Component System) that prints a string "Hello World!" to standard output.
+an experimental sample with [TECS(TOPPERS Embedded Component System)](http://www.toppers.jp/tecs.html "TECS") that prints a string "Hello World!" to standard output.

-how to run this sample (on Mac OS X + homebrew):
+how to run this sample (on Mac OS X + [HomeBrew](brew.sh/ "HomeBrew")):

 1. install tecsgen using homebrew